5. Living a Long And Healthy Life: Adulthood And Old Age

 While the lifestyle principles of those five world regions are very similar, the diets are determined by regional food availability and culture.
 All diets are variations of a plant-centered, low meat and low-sugar eating pattern.
 Within those parameters the eating patterns vary widely.

 The Blue Zone research demonstrates that a long, active, healthy life is possible.
-During the next four chapters you will explore what part of aging is physiological, what factors accelerate aging and what lifestyle choice can slow down the aging process.
+During the next four chapters you will explore what part of aging is physiological, what factors accelerate aging, and what lifestyle choices can slow down the aging process.

 After studying this section you will be able to answer these questions: